Emphasizes the transition from "not happening" to "happening"

 no longer, not anymore, anymore (negation)

-Something is no longer happening, but earlier it was.
+Something is no longer happening, but earlier it did.

 ya que